NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Turns better on hit
   - More lift
   - First three frames are intangible
+- 6A(A)
-- 6A(A) is a multi hitting attack before it launches away
+  - Is a multi hitting attack before it launches away
+  - Last hit is unsubbable
 - 4B
   - No longer staggers or pushes block
   - Significantly stronger on hit and block